hkjeldsberg/kafka-docs/doks/fundamentals.md

 Data is described by logs or **topics**.
 An alternative way to store data as opposed to databased.
 **Events** are stored in the topics.
 Currently, the trend is to create smaller applications that can communicate through the Kafka topic.
-This enables *real-time* analysis of data stored in topics, instaed of batch processing.
+This enables *real-time* analysis of data stored in topics, instead of batch processing.
 Writing data from a database into a topic can be done with **Kafka connect**.
 This framework is also used to input data from topics to other services.
 **Kafka streams API** handles framework and infrastructure to connect/join topics.
 For database queries Kafka